raycast/extensions/extensions/teleport/README.md

 # Teleport extension for Raycast

 Interact with [Teleport](https://goteleport.com/) from Raycast.
-Open a database connection directly in your default database client, or connect to a server via SSH in your preferred terminal.
+Open a database connection directly in your default database client or connect to a server via SSH in your preferred terminal.
+List your Kubernetes clusters and pods and open your applications in the browser.

 ## Requirements
 You need to have the `tsh` Teleport CLI installed and configured.
 See [here](https://goteleport.com/docs/installation/) for instructions.